TrinityGo/opp-api/README.md

 - **Fraud Detection:** Utilize rigorous validation processes to identify and reject fraudulent credit card transactions.
 - **Funds Verification:** Ensure debit cards have sufficient funds before authorizing purchases.
 - **Account Management:** Enable users to create and manage their accounts with the platform seamlessly.

-### Requirements
-- Debit Card Transactions: Must be instantly processed, bypassing delays commonly associated with the banking system.
-- Credit Card Transactions: Require a minimum of two calendar days in the processing state before reflecting in the total balance as 'processed'.
-- Card Validation: Implement the Lund Algorithm for credit card number validation as part of our commitment to security and authenticity.
-- Security Measures:
-    - Mandatory user authentication to safeguard against unauthorized access.
-    - Enforce encryption and other security protocols for data transmission to ensure confidentiality and integrity.

 ### Security & Compliance
 Security is not just a feature; it is the foundation of our platform.
 We are deeply committed to protecting our users and their data through industry-standard practices and compliance with regulatory requirements.